GU-CLASP/language-and-perception/events/ethics-for-nlp/ethics-for-nlp.md

 Organised by the Stockholm, Uppsala and Umeå interest group in ethics for NLP

 * Date: 23rd January 2024
-* Location: Humanisten, [Department of Pholosophy, Linguistics and Theory of Science (FLoV)](https://www.gu.se/flov/om-oss/kontakt), University of Gothenburg, room J335
+* Location: Humanisten, [Department of Philosophy, Linguistics and Theory of Science (FLoV)](https://www.gu.se/flov/om-oss/kontakt), University of Gothenburg, room J335
 * Address: Renströmsgatan 6, floor 3
 * Room: J335